 Change that Lasts

 Change that Lasts is a new strengths-based, needs-led approach that supports domestic abuse survivors and their children to build resilience, and leads to independence.
+You can read our latest findings from the project in our Impact Briefing.

 Listen – always listen to survivors and place their needs at the centre